 The potholders are made up of 1 1/2″ squares pieced together with white background fabric to make 6 1/2″ blocks.

-Layer, quilt and bind as you would any quilt.
-The pot holders include a layer of ironing board fabric (purchased at JoAnn Fabrics) as well as batting to make them heat proof.
+Layer, quilt, and bind as you would any quilt.
+The pot holders include a layer of ironing board fabric (purchased at JoAnn Fabrics) and batting to make them heatproof.
 Insul-Bright batting works well too.

-A drapery ring stitched to a corner of each adds a charming touch and allows them to be hung on point.
+A drapery ring stitched to each corner adds a charming touch and allows them to be hung on point.